ItaiSchwed/shift_organizer/README.md

 # shift_organizer
-an organizer of shifts in shaarey tzedek toranim
+an organizer of shifts for shaarey tzedek toranim